Topological orderings of weighted directed acyclic graphs

 We claim that this new sequence is also a mark-unmark sequence.
-First note that the elements of $X$ are in $U_i$ and are therefore marked at some step after $i$, i.e., each element of $X$ will eventually be marked in the new sequence.
-Now we show that every $M_j'$ is inward closed.
-Indeed, if it is not inward closed, then there is an edge $uv$ with $u\not\in M_j'$ and $v\in M_j'$.
-The set $M_j$ is inward closed and contains $M_j'$ (thus contains $v$), therefore $u\in M_j$.
+First, note that the elements of $X$ are in $U_i$ and are therefore marked at some step after $i$, i.e., each element of $X$ will eventually be marked in the new sequence.
+Now we show that every $M_j'$ is outdirected.
+Indeed, if it is not outdirected, then there is an edge $uv$ with $u\not\in M_j'$ and $v\in M_j'$.
+The set $M_j$ is outdirected and contains $M_j'$ (thus contains $v$), therefore $u\in M_j$.
 Thus $u\in X$.
-Now, as $X$ is $U_i$-outward closed, either $v\in X$ (which contradicts $v\in M_j'$), or $v\not\in U_i$.
+Now, as $X$ is $U_i$-indirected, either $v\in X$ (which contradicts $v\in M_j'$), or $v\not\in U_i$.
 But $v\in M_j$ implies it is marked before the $i$th step in the original sequence, hence $v\not\in U_i$ is possible only if it is never unmarked, i.e., $v\in M_i$.
-However, $u\in X\subset U_i$ implies $u\not\in M_i$, which contradicts the inward closed property of $M_i$.
+However, $u\in X\subset U_i$ implies $u\not\in M_i$, which contradicts the outdirected property of $M_i$.